audrey-shih/audrey-shih.github.io/content/_index.md

         <p class="full-align-indented">I'm also working on controlling the rheology of bioinks in 3D bioprinting to optimize biomanufactured tissues and organs.
 My research is supported by the <a href="https://www.nsfgrfp.com/" style="text-decoration: underline;font-weight: bold;">NSF Graduate Research Fellowship</a>!
         <br>

         <p class="full-align-indented">During my undergrad, I worked with <a href="https://dattalab.princeton.edu/" style="text-decoration: underline;font-weight: bold;">Professor Sujit Datta</a> at Princeton University to understand the flow of polymer solutions in porous media, useful in cleaning up groundwater in aquifers.
-My junior work and senior thesis were featured in the news articles below!
+See below for news and articles highlighting my junior work and senior thesis!
       filters:
         folders:
           - research
     design:
       view: article-grid
-      columns: 2
+      columns: 4
 #  - block: collection
 #    draft: true
 #    id: papers